Oscar-Rosenwald/plundervolt/README.md

 The library will check you have the essential specification right and alerts you if there is a problem.
 The function `plundervolt_print_error()` is provided, which translates the error code returned to a print statement and you can see what is wrong.

 Both `plundervolt_set_specification()` and `plundervolt_run()` can return an error code, or return 0 if everything is OK.

+## Passing Arguments ##

+When using `plundervolt_run()`, arguments can be passed to two functions in the specification: `void (* function)` and `int (* stop_loop)`.
+Both take a void pointer as input.

+If you wish to pass anything, you must set `* arguments` and `* loop_check_arguments` respectively.
+They are void pointers, so anything you pass must be cast to (void *) first.
+The functions must then unpack these pointers and work with what is inside.
+The library has no functionality for doing so.

+Should you need to pass more arguments than one, create a structure and pass the pointer to *it*.

+This approach ensures you can change the values of the arguments without changing the specification.
+If arguments are provided (if not, they are set to NULL), they are passed on every iteration of the loop, or once if loop = 0.

 ## Cleanup ##